-Iowa Victim Information and Notification Every Day (IowaVINE) is a free and anonymous telephone service that provides victims of crime with two important services: information and notification.
-IowaVINE is provided by the Iowa Attorney General's Crime Victim Assistance Division (CVAD) and the Iowa Department of Justice, initially implemented through a grant awarded by the Bureau of Justice Assistance.
+lowa Victim Information and Notification Every Day (IowaVINE) is a free and anonymous telephone service that provides victims of crime with two important services: information and notification.
+IowaVINE is provided by the Iowa Attorney General's Crime Victim Assistance Division (CVAD), Iowa Department of Justice, initially implemented through a grant awarded by the Federal Bureau of Justice Assistance.

-IowaVINE monitors the custody status of offenders in Iowa's county jails and Iowa Department of Corrections facilities.
-The information is stored at the VINE Communications Center in Louisville, KY and is always available.
-The IowaVINE service is available in English, Spanish, Bosnian and Somali.
+IowaVINE monitors the custody status of offenders in all of Iowa's county jails and the Iowa Department of Corrections facilities.
+The information is stored at the VINE Communications Center in Louisville, KY and is available 24 hours a day, 7 days a week.
+The IowaVINE services are available in English, Spanish, Bosnian and Somali.
 Individuals can access the notification system via telephone at 888-742-8463, at www.vinelink.com, or the VINEMobile smartphone app.